-Our ability to generate product revenue and become profitable depends upon our ability to successfully commercialize entinostat.
-We do not anticipate generating revenue from the sale of entinostat for the foreseeable future.
-Our ability to generate future product revenue from entinostat also depends on a number of additional factors, including, but not limited to, our ability to:
+Our ability to generate product revenue and become profitable depends upon our ability to successfully commercialize our two product candidates, entinostat and SNDX-6352.
+We do not anticipate generating revenue from the sale of our product candidates for the foreseeable future.
+Our ability to generate future product revenue also depends on a number of additional factors, including, but not limited to, our ability to:

-successfully complete the research and clinical development of, and receive regulatory approval for, entinostat;

-- launch, commercialize and achieve market acceptance of entinostat, and if launched independently, successfully establish a sales, marketing and distribution infrastructure; - establish and maintain supplier and manufacturing relationships with third parties, and ensure adequate and legally compliant manufacturing of bulk drug substances and drug products to maintain that supply; - obtain coverage and adequate product reimbursement from third-party payors, including government payors; - establish, maintain and protect our intellectual property rights; and - attract, hire and retain additional qualified personnel.
+- successfully complete the research and clinical development of, and receive regulatory approval for, our product candidates; - launch, commercialize and achieve market acceptance of our product candidates, and if launched independently, successfully establish a sales, marketing and distribution infrastructure; - establish and maintain supplier and manufacturing relationships with third parties, and ensure adequate and legally compliant manufacturing of bulk drug substances and drug products to maintain that supply; - obtain coverage and adequate product reimbursement from third-party payors, including government payors; - establish, maintain and protect our intellectual property rights; and - · attract, hire and retain additional qualified personnel.

-In addition, because of the numerous risks and uncertainties associated with the development of a new chemical entity, including that entinostat may not achieve the endpoints of applicable trials, we are unable to predict the timing or amount of increased expenses, and if or when we will achieve or maintain profitability.
-In addition, our expenses could increase beyond expectations if we decide to or are required by the U.S. Food and Drug Administration, or FDA, or foreign regulatory authorities to perform studies or trials in addition to those that we currently anticipate.
+In addition, because of the numerous risks and uncertainties associated with drug development, we are unable to predict the timing or amount of increased expenses, and if or when we will achieve or maintain profitability.
+In addition, our expenses could increase beyond expectations if we decide to or are required by the FDA or foreign regulatory authorities to perform studies or trials in addition to those that we currently anticipate.
 Even if we complete the development and regulatory processes described above, we anticipate incurring significant costs associated with launching and commercializing entinostat and any other product candidates we may develop.

-Even if we generate revenues from the sale of entinostat, we may not become profitable and may need to obtain additional funding to continue operations or acquire additional products that will require additional funding to develop them.
+Even if we generate revenues from the sale of our product candidates, we may not become profitable and may need to obtain additional funding to continue operations or acquire additional products that will require additional funding to develop them.
 If we fail to become profitable or do not sustain profitability on a continuing basis, then we may be unable to continue our operations at planned levels and be forced to reduce our operations or even shut down.

 We will require additional capital to finance our planned operations, which may not be available to us on acceptable terms, or at all.
-As a result, we may not complete the development and commercialization of entinostat or develop new product candidates.
+As a result, we may not complete the development and commercialization of, or obtain regulatory approval for, entinostat or SNDX-6352 or develop new product candidates.